Skip to main content

 The lattices Crate

-The lattices crate provides ergonomic and compsable lattice types.
+The lattices crate provides ergonomic and composable lattice types.
 You can also implement custom lattices via a few simple traits.

 Lattices also allow us to harness the power of the CALM Theorem: "a program has a consistent, coordination-free distributed implementation if and only if it is monotonic."
 Lattice state is always monotonic, meaning any part of a distributed system built on lattice state can be freely distributed with no coordination overhead.
 The goal of the Hydro Project is to allow users to write programs that automatically scale and distribute effortlessly.